Oliver Heald: Parliamentary career

-In Opposition

-The seat he represented was abolished in 1997 and since that general election he has been returned to Parliament for the new seat of North East Hertfordshire.
+Prior to the 1997 general election, Heald's constituency of North Hertfordshire was abolished, and replaced with North East Hertfordshire.
+At the election, Heald was elected to Parliament as MP for North East Hertfordshire with 41.7% of the vote and a majority of 3,088.

 After the election he became an Opposition Whip under the new leadership of William Hague, before moving on to become a Spokesman for Home Affairs with responsibility for police matters.

+Heald was re-elected as MP for North East Hertfordshire at the 2001 general election with an increased vote share of 44.1% and an increased majority of 3,444.

 He was made a Spokesman for Health by Iain Duncan Smith in 2001.

 He joined Michael Howard's Shadow Cabinet as the Shadow Leader of the House of Commons in 2003.
 In 2004 he was then appointed to serve as Shadow Secretary of State for Constitutional Affairs and in 2005 was appointed by David Cameron as the Shadow Chancellor of the Duchy of Lancaster.

-In July 2007 he became a backbencher following 13 years' continuous service on the Conservative Front Bench.
+At the 2005 general election, Heald was again re-elected with an increased vote share of 47.3% and an increased majority of 9,138.

 From November 2007 to September 2012 he was a member of the Work and Pensions Select Committee, and from March 2008 – September 2012 he was a member of the Committee on Standards in Public Life.

+At the 2010 general election, Heald was again re-elected with an increased vote share of 53.5% and an increased majority of 15,194.

 From July 2010 until September 2012 he was appointed to the House of Commons Standards and Privileges Committee and he has also been a member of the UK Delegation to the Council of Europe.